Boothu/F1-History/README.md

 There is a test file for testing features which don't fit with the websites theme.

-There is a JSON file including drivers details.
+There is JSON integrated into test including drivers details.

+Local Storage has been used so you don't have to type your name in multiple times.